Google's accessibility features and products

 Offers hearing aid compatibility, built-in screen reader and a range of other helpful tools for any kind of disability.
 Users can also install and enable Brailleback. - Use TalkBack to browse the web with Chrome

-Supports screen readers and magnifiers which offer low vision full-page zoom, high contrast color and extensions - Turn on Chrome accessibility features
+Supports screen readers and magnifiers which offer low vision full-page zoom, high contrast colour and extensions. - Accessibility in Google Search

-Using screen readers and “Ok Google” voice search and actions you can search and navigate the web, open apps, get directions and more, all hands-free.
+Using screen readers and “Ok Google” voice search and actions, you can search and navigate the web, open apps, get directions and more – all hands-free.

 Stay organised and get connected